 Creating the Perfect Self-Introduction Video – TeacherTee’s Guide

 Browsing TeacherTee’s Job Board for online TEFL jobs, you just came across the TEFL job of your dreams – it’s just exactly what you’ve been looking for.
 Absolutely thrilled, you create your TEFL CV, already imagining everything you want to say in your job interview.
 But what is that?
-Your new ESL job requires a self-introduction video?
+Your new ESL job require a self-introduction video?
 You are an online English tutor, not a movie star, how are you supposed to… Don’t panic!
 Just as always, TeacherTee has got your back!

 Teaching ESL, a self-introduction video always comes in handy.
 Some employers use them to make an informed decision on whom to invite to a job interview.
 But even if you are freelance teaching, a self-introduction video might help you show students that you are just the perfect teacher for them.
 Overall, a self-introduction video really is a great way to catch the eye of employers and students and to present yourself in a personal way.
 Employers and students get an idea of what you look like and how your voice sounds, which makes connecting on a personal level a whole lot easier.
 Plus, you get to convey your message quite quickly in a time-saving and entertaining way, thus making yourself memorable to both your future employers and your future students.
 And please don’t worry if you are not a tech expert.
 Putting together a one- to three-minute video is not that hard, especially if you follow TeacherTee’s guide on how to actually create a self-introduction video – So grab a friend to hold the camera, and let’s go!